Continue without accepting

 4. Which tool would you use to facilitate the daily life of colivers?

 In order to navigate and communicate easily with each other, co-livers also have digital tools dedicated to co-living.
-These platforms, which centralise both services and communications, are essential today in offering a quality occupant experience.
+These platforms, which centralize both services and communications, are essential today in offering a quality occupant experience.

 • Area news feed, events